The Future of BP p.l.c.: Analyzing BP

 BP Stock Price Performance Analysis

 The stock price’s performance over the year has been unpredictable, resulting in a mix of pessimistic and optimistic outlooks among investors.
-Until today this year the stock’s price performance recorded an increase of 1.55%.
-However, over the last six months, the performance has been weaker by 5.31%.
-The price of BP decreased -1.55% over the last 30 days.
-And in the last five days, it has surged by 1.11%.
+Until today this year the stock’s price performance recorded an increase of 0.53%.
+However, over the last six months, the performance has been weaker by 0.24%.
+The price of BP decreased -2.57% over the last 30 days.
+And in the last five days, it has fallen by -0.66%.